mozilla-b2g/marionette-js-runner/README.md

   - [marionette-b2gdesktop-host](https://github.com/mozilla-b2g/marionette-b2gdesktop-host)

 See [MDN](https://developer.mozilla.org/en-US/docs/Marionette/Marionette_JavaScript_Tools)
-for more details about the intent of the project and where its going.
+for more details about the intent of the project and where it's going.

 ## Installing / Invoking tests